alexladda/instance-blog/README.md

 ### pages

-Create a folder named pages.
-The Blog will render all Markdown files in the pages subfolder.
+The Blog will render all Markdown files in the "pages" subfolder like this: `<URL>/<page>`.

+Rename the folder "pages-sample" to "pages".
+(Or symlink to a separately version controlled repository for the content.)

 ### projects

-Create a folder named projects.
-The Blog will render all Markdown files in the pages subfolder.
+The Blog will render all Markdown files in the "projects" subfolder like this: `<URL>/projects/<project>`.

+Rename the folder "projects-sample" to "projects".
+(Or symlink to a separately version controlled repository for the content.)

 ### dashboards

-todo
+todo: `<URL>/dashboards/<dashboard>` - statistics for the current instance.

 ## Installation